Inspiration for Your Hair Type and Texture

 21 March 2018

 A trip to get a haircut usually goes a little something like this: You get to the salon, sit in the chair, and let your stylist know what look you’re going for.
-Then, your hair is washed and conditioned before you sit back down to get your haircut.
+Then, your hair is washed and conditioned before you sit back down to get your split ends cut.
 What if your stylist decided to switch things up a bit.
 Instead of cutting your hair after it’s been washed, your stylist cut your hair as soon as you sat down in your seat?

 Dry cutting has become very popular over the last few years, particularly in the curly hair community.
 But is it better than the wet cutting technique we’ve come to know and love?
-Pepper Pastor, Kérastase brand ambassador and stylist is breaking down everything you need to know about wet cutting vs. dry cutting.
+Pepper Pastor, Kérastase brand ambassador, and stylist is breaking down everything you need to know about wet cutting vs. dry cutting.

 What are the benefits and disadvantages of cutting wet hair?